1bardesign/chitin/readme.md

 As always with this question, that depends what you do with it: how much you want to simulate, whether you're running it in the browser or its own container, how performance-conscious you are writing your behaviours, whether you're doing other heavy lifting at the same time, and so on.

-The short ballpark answer though, is: as long as you're not targeting mobile, fast enough to simulate at least a thousand colliding, animating particles as discrete entities (no dedicated SpecialParticleSystem) at 30fps on the low end; 60fps on any half-decent machine.
+The short ballpark answer though, is: as long as you're not targeting mobile, fast enough to simulate at least a thousand semi-physical (world-colliding) animated particles as discrete entities (no dedicated SpecialParticleSystem) at 30fps on the low end; 60fps on any half-decent machine.
 However, also totally suitable for lighter stuff on mobile.

-Check out the examples and see for yourself.
+The even shorter answer is: check out the examples and see for yourself.

 ### Q: Why are you writing such old JS?